Cefaly Sentenced in Federal Court

-(WBRE/WYOU-TV) Judith Cefaly of Rice Township, Luzerne County was sentenced on Wednesday to 24 months in federal prison for stealing more than $646,000 from the IRS.
+(WBRE/WYOU-TV) — Judith Cefaly of Rice Township, Luzerne County was sentenced on Wednesday to 24 months in federal prison for withholding and stealing more than $646,000 from the IRS.

-Cefaly worked at Shakti Day Spa in Kingston as the General Manager and treasury and was responsible for submitting Federal, state, local taxes and payments for healthcare benefits from employees’ paychecks.
-She failed to do so, and officials say she pocketed nearly $1 million dollars from 2011-2017.
+Cefaly worked at Shakti Day Spa in Kingston as the General Manager and treasury and was responsible for submitting federal, state, local taxes and payments for healthcare benefits from employees’ paychecks.
+She failed to do so, and officials say she pocketed nearly $1 million from 2011 to 2016.

+On top of that, Cefaly stole more than $100,000 from her employer.
+She used that money on vacation trips, mortgage payments, house renovations and more.

+In her pre-sentencing remarks, she said “I’m sorry to you, the country and society.
+I’m sorry for stealing from Shakti Incorporated.
+I immensely loved my job and the Shakti family.”

 Cefaly’s federal sentence will run concurrent to her Luzerne County imprisonment which is a one year sentence for stealing and unlawfully taking, ending in April 2020.
 From there she will be moved to a federal prison to finish out the federal sentence which ends September 11, 2021.